 GMC / MPTS Fitness To Practise (FTP) Tribunal Hearing Representation

-GMC FTP Tribunal Process Explained
+GMC FTP Medical Practitioners Tribunal (MPT) Process Explained

 Doctors Defence Service (DDS) defends doctors before the General Medical Council (GMC) / Medical Practitioners Tribunal Service (MPTS) in all fitness to practise hearings, interim orders hearings, restoration hearings, and registration law hearings.

 A doctor who is referred to a General Medical Council fitness to practise hearing has a number of procedural stages to prepare for.
 A GMC / MPTS Fitness to Practise (FTP) hearing has four principle matters to determine: 1) Facts; 2) Misconduct / Deficient Performance / Health; 3) Impairment; 4) Sanction.
 Doctors can potentially influence the outcome of their FTP case by presenting quality evidence, strong legal argument, and oral and written submissions at each stage of the hearing.
 Those doctors who prepare well, in advance of their FTP hearing, usually fare better than those who leave preparation to the last minute, in our experience over many years.
 We would therefore encourage doctors to seek legal advice at an early stage, so that full preparation can be undertaken, even if they choose to represent themselves at a later stage or use our services for just parts of their case.